1. definition and interpretation

-2.1 The Term of the Agreement begins on the contract Start Date and continues for the Initial Term, as specified in the Order Form, after which the Agreement will continue until terminated by either party in accordance with its terms (the “Term“).
+2.1 The Term of the Agreement begins on the Go Live Date and continues for the Initial Term, as specified in the signed Partner Agreement. after which the Agreement will continue until terminated by either party in accordance with its terms (the “Term“).

-3.1 The Pricing Plan and Applicable Fee(s) are specified in the Order Form.
+3.1 The Pricing Plan and Applicable Fee(s) are specified in the Partner Agreement.

 3.2 Unless otherwise agreed in writing by the Parties, the Pricing Plan will be applicable throughout the Term.

-3.3 If a change in the Pricing Plan is requested by the Partner, fees may apply.
-See Fees and Charges for additional information.
+3.3 See Fees and Charges for additional information.

 4. grant of licence

-4.1 In consideration for payment of the Applicable Fee(s) by the Partner to Slerp, and subject to the Partner’s continued compliance with the Agreement, Slerp hereby grants the Partner a non-exclusive, non-transferable licence to use, for the duration of the Term, the Platform in the Territory in accordance with the Order Form and these Terms and Conditions.
+4.1 In consideration for payment of the Applicable Fee(s) by the Partner to Slerp, and subject to the Partner’s continued compliance with the Agreement, Slerp hereby grants the Partner a non-exclusive, non-transferable licence to use, for the duration of the Term, the Platform in the Territory in accordance with the Partner Agreement and these Terms and Conditions.